 Lisa Brooks, Ph.D.

-Dr. Brooks received the Department of Health and Human Services Secretary's Award for Distinguished Service in 2005 and the NIH Director's Award in 2003 and 2008.
+Dr. Brooks was elected an AAAS Fellow in 2020 and received the Department of Health and Human Services Secretary's Award for Distinguished Service in 2005, the NIH Director's Award in 2003 and 2008, and numerous NHGRI merit awards.
 She received her B.S. in biology from Stanford University in 1978 with Marc Feldman and her Ph.D. in population genetics from Harvard University in 1985 with Richard Lewontin.
 She did a post-doc in statistical genetics at North Carolina State University with Bruce Weir.